Powerlearnproject/se-day1-assignment-Chancethe1st/README.md

 Each phase builds upon the previous one, ensuring a structured approach to software development that results in high-quality products.

-Compare and contrast the Waterfall and Agile methodologies.
+D. Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
 Waterfall Methodology
 The Waterfall methodology is a sequential, linear approach to software development.
 Each phase (requirements, design, implementation, testing, deployment, maintenance) must be completed before moving on to the next.
 It's like a waterfall cascading down; you can't go back up.